-Welcome to the Hops & Spirits Friday Five, where we ask five questions to interesting people in the alcohol world.
+Welcome to the Alcohol &, where we ask questions to interesting people in the alcohol world.

 This week’s spotlight is on Sue Strachan, a veteran journalist who has written about New Orleans culture, history, and current events for the New Orleans Times-Picayune, New Orleans Advocate, and New Orleans Magazine, and author of the New Orleans Cocktail series book “The Café Brûlot.”
 Sue originally came to New Orleans as a Tulane University student.
 After graduation, she moved to New York City, where she lived for six years before returning to New Orleans.
 She currently works at Benzinga, a financial media company, as an editor.
 And, she’s trying to figure out her next project!

 1) What was it like to write about a beloved New Orleans cocktail?